vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

 slowed down to once every 15 to 20 minutes (the high initial frequency might be because of catch-up from the slowdown at night?).

+Shortly after a morning bath, I opened the window as I now felt warm enough.
+The window would stay open throughout the day and for part of the night (I would eventually close it at 3:17 AM the next day).

+There was a reduction in the frequency of blowing my nose for a few hours after the bath, which was particularly convenient as I had a few work meetings where I needed to talk for a length of time.
+The frequency went back to the previous norm of about once every 20 minutes later in the afternoon.
+I was able to do a round of laundry, by taking care to clear my nose right before going down for laundry and then clearing my nose after returning from laundry.

+I went to sleep at 9:01 PM.

+### Friday 2025-06-13: slight reduction in frequency of nose-blowing

+On Friday 2025-06-13, I got up to urinate at 3:11 AM.
+Similar to the previous night, I didn't have any need to blow my nose during the period of sleep.
+However, after I got back in bed from this urination, and didn't fully fall asleep, I did feel mucus accumulating in my nose.
+I blew it once at 3:42 AM but the rate of accumulation was slow enough that I next needed to clear my nose only when I woke up officially which was around 5:07 AM.

+The frequency of nose-blowing in the early morning was relatively low compared to yesterday, with a gap of almost two hours between successive nose-blowing at 6:06 AM and 8:01 AM.
+The frequency picked up a bit after that, but was generally something in the range of 30 to 90 minutes; however, I did generally start feeling the mucus accumulation around 10 to 15 minutes after the last clearing of the nose.

 ## Diagnosis: likely common cold

 The symptoms pretty clearly fit a respiratory infection, and the